digitaltom/photobooth/INSTALL-RASPBIAN.md

-== Installation of the photobooth software on a raspberry pi 3 with raspbian:
+##Installation of the photobooth software on a raspberry pi 3 with raspbian:

 - Download and install raspbian: https://www.raspberrypi.org/downloads/raspbian/
 - Boot raspbian (connected to monitor and keyboard) and set up ssh for easy access (default login: pi:raspberry)